 Bomdeling is a 40-minute drive north of Trashi Yangtse, across the traditional bridge at the north end of town.
-It is the winter (November to early March) roosting place of around 100 black-necked cranes, though numbers have been dropping in recent years.
+It is the winter (November to early March) roosting place of around 100 black-necked cranes.
+Other over-wintering birds include bar-headed geese and isisbills.
 The sanctuary is also home to capped langurs, red pandas, tigers and snow leopards.

 Trashigang to Gom Kora

 The drive from Trashigang to Trashi Yangtse takes about 1¾ hours' driving time, but you should budget extra time to visit Gom Kora on the way.
 There's lots to see en route and it's a great day trip from Trashigang.
 Even if you don't have time to drive all the way to Chorten Kora and Trashi Yangtse, do make the effort to make the short trip to Gom Kora.